dmbarbour/wikilon/docs/AboutAO.md

-## Securing AO
+### AO Layer Security

 Potentially, we might stow to a named dictionary, e.g. `{%resourceId@stowage}`.
 In this case, we may wish to include an HMAC in our resource IDs.

 We might stow to a separate dictionary, e.g. `{%resourceId@stowage}`.
 For a shared stowage dictionary, we may need to address security concerns (perhaps by including a small HMAC in the resource ID).

-## Futures and Promises?

-Would introducing words, a bit like stowage, be a good basis for concurrent futures and promises?
-This seems an interesting possibility, at least.

 ## Development Idioms

-### Dictionary Inheritance

-A useful technique is to say: "this dictionary is the same as that one, but with the following tweaks".
-A prototype inheritance or patching model would be useful in this context.
-For the **.ao** format, this might be represented by an extension like `@@PARENT source`.
-When a `{%word}` is not defined locally, the linker would search the parent source for the same word, as if it were locally defined.
-Then the grandparent, and so on.

 ### Leveraging Undefined Words

 Undefined words can serve a useful role in a development context.
-They serve as 'holes', and an ABC system might help developers discover their definitions based on inferred type and usage.
-With ABC rewriting based evaluation, these holes also support lightweight symbolic partial evaluations.
+They serve as 'holes'.
+An ABC system might help developers discover definitions based on inferred type and usage.
+Or we might just use the words as undefined symbols for some symbolic partial evaluation.

-### Regarding Large Definitions

-Definitions can potentially grow very large, especially when containing embedded texts or with dictionary applications.
-However, huge definitions are not recommended, as they may hinder incremental computation, reuse, memory management, and developer comprehension.

-A very large text might be better broken into smaller texts - e.g. per chapter, paragraph, or other meaningful fragment.
-A large binary modeled via text might better be divided into 'pages', such that persistent structure and edits can be modeled can reusing most pages.
-Sophisticated definitions consisting of many components (e.g. more than ten to twenty elements) might be better factored into smaller fragments that can be documented and understood incrementally.

-At the moment, I'm not suggesting hard caps for definition sizes.

 ## Constraints on Words and Definitions